 - EIB_CACHE_ENABLE An empty packet of this type is sent to enable the group cache.
 If it can be enabled successfully, a packet of the same type is returned.
 If the KNX/EIB network connection is not open for outgoing transmissions because a busmonitor is running, the group cache cannot be enabled.
 In this case, a packet of the type EIB_CONNECTION_INUSE is returned.
 Implemented in EIB_Cache_Enable. - EIB_CACHE_DISABLE An empty packet of this type is sent to disable and clear the group cache.
 If this operation is successful, a packet of the same type is returned.
 Implemented in EIB_Cache_Disable. - EIB_CACHE_CLEAR An empty packet of this type is sent to clear the group cache (entirely).
 If the operation is successful, a packet of the same type is returned.
 Implemented in EIB_Cache_Clear. - EIB_CACHE_REMOVE A packet of this type with a group address in bytes 2-3 is sent to clear the cached value for this group address.
 If the operation is successful, a packet of the same type is returned.
 Implemented in EIB_Cache_Remove. - EIB_CACHE_READ_NOWAIT A packet of this type with a group address in bytes 2-3 is sent to retrieve the last group telegram sent to this address from the cache.
 If the operation is successful, a packet of the same type is returned: bytes 2-3 contain the source address of the packet, bytes 4-5 the destination group address, the rest the APDU.
 If the ADPU is empty, no entry for the given group address exists in the cache.
 If the destination address is zero, the group cache is disabled globally.
-Implemented in EIB_Cache_Read. - EIB_CACHE_READ A packet of this type with a group address in bytes 2-3 is sent to retrieve the last group telegram sent to this address from the cache.
-Bytes 4-5 contain the "age" values.
-The function looks first the address in the group cache up.
-If an entry is found and age is zero, it will return the entry.
-If age is non zero, an entry is only returned, if it younger than "age" seconds.
-If no suiteable entry is found, this function sends an A_GroupValue_Read request and waits for a response before returning the cache content (the wait timeout is fixed at about one second).
-If no response is received, the group address is cached as not present.
-A future request will only send a A_GroupValue_Read requests, if EIB_CACHE_REMOVE is called for this address or is older than a non zero age parameter.
-Return packet identical to EIB_CACHE_READ_NOWAIT.
-Implemented in EIB_Cache_Read_Sync.
+Implemented in EIB_Cache_Read. - EIB_CACHE_READ A packet of this type with a group address in bytes 2-3 is sent to retrieve the last A_GroupValue_Write / A_GroupValue_Response group telegram sent to this address from the cache.
+Bytes 4-5 specify the maximum age in seconds (as a 16-bit integer).
+The return packet format is identical to EIB_CACHE_READ_NOWAIT.

+The function first looks up the address in the group cache.
+If an entry is found and the age parameter specified is zero, it will return the entry.
+If a non-zero age is specified, the entry is only returned if it is younger than age seconds.
+If no suitable entry is found, this function sends an A_GroupValue_Read request and waits for a response before returning the response.
+The wait timeout for this response is fixed at about one second.
+If no response is received in this time, the group address is cached as not present and an empty APDU is returned.